mrsmyl/UltimateFailPack/Overachiever/readme.txt

 ==========

 The change log lists changes of particular note to users, not every change made.

+v0.70
+- Updated for WoW patch 5.1.
+- "Pandaren Cuisine" and "Pandaren Delicacies" (new): Added to the consumed item tracking system.
+- "Pandarian Angler" (new): Added reminder tooltips for this achievement, expanding the existing option for "The Scavenger," "Outland Angler," and "Northrend Angler."
+- Kill Creature Achievements: Fixed an issue where reminder tooltips weren't working.
+(This means you, "Glorious!")
+- Trade module: "The Pandaren Gourmet" is now considered when determining if you need to cook a recipe.
+- Suggestions Tab, Kill Creature Achievements: When a reminder that you need to kill one of these creatures is triggered, the related achievement will temporarily be added to the suggestions list, as intended.
+- Suggestions Tab: Suggestions added for Mists of Pandaria raids.
+- Suggestions Tab: Fixed an issue where Cooking and Fishing achievements could "take over" the list, preventing you from seeing other suggestions once you looked at the tab while the Cooking tradeskill window was open or your fishing pole was equipped.
+- Switched to LibBabble-Subzone library for zone/subzone localizations.
+(Should correct some issues with suggestions, among other things, for users with non-English clients.)

 v0.69
 - Fixed an issue where critters that were reclassified as wild pets wouldn't trigger achievement reminders.